Ancient Roman sarcophagi: Medea/Creusa

-Medea’s story is commonly considered one of the first feminist pieces of literature, since the plight of its main character, Medea, a strong-willed woman hemmed in by a patriarchal system, is shown to be a sympathetic one, even if her actions are questionable.
-In her myth, she betrays her father, Aeëtes, king of Colchis, to help Jason, leader of the Argonauts, steal the Golden Fleece.
+Euripides wrote a canonical drama depicting Medea in which she betrays her father, Aeëtes, king of Colchis, to help Jason, leader of the Argonauts, steal the Golden Fleece.
 Then, they sail to Corinth, where they live together happily for a few years and have two children.
 Eventually, Jason repudiates Medea in order to marry the princess of Corinth, Creusa (or sometimes referred to as Glauce).
 Medea does not take lightly to this, since she gave up everything for Jason, so in her rage, she infuses a golden diadem and a robe with poisonous magic, and has her two sons deliver the lethal gifts to the princess.
 Creusa puts them on, assuming these gifts innocuous, and catches on fire, her flesh melting from the magical enchantments.
-Her father, Creon, attempts to pull the gifts off his daughter, but—as related in Euripides's canonical drama—he too dies from this contact.
+Her father, Creon, attempts to pull the gifts off his daughter, but he too dies from this contact.
 Both Creon and Creusa/Glauce thus suffer horrible deaths.
 For the final touch, Medea kills her own children, takes their corpses, and rides off on her chariot drawn by snakes.